SenseTao/hello-world/English/Accent Of English.md

 She adores the symphonies and piano concertos.

 ### sentences 4
-When the tv show came on i was amazed at
+When the tv show came on I was amazed at
 how quickly james was completely absorbed in the program.
 I could have set off a time bomb right there in the living room
 and he wouldn't even have noticed it.